nlip-lab/nlip-lab.github.io/research.md

                             <div class="accordion-body">
                                 <div class="content">
                                     <!-- Change content here-->
-                                    <p>Code-mix NLP is a specialized research direction that deals with developingNLP systems capable of handling multiple languages within a single conversation or text.
-Our research group has explored several aspects of this field, particularly in the areas of text classification and hostility detection in conversational settings, among others.</p>
+                                    <p>Code-mix NLP is a specialized research direction that deals with developing NLP systems capable of handling multiple languages within a single conversation or text.
+Our research group has explored several aspects of this field, particularly in the areas of text classification and hostility detection in conversational settings for social media posts, among others.</p>
                                 </div>
                             </div>
                         </div>